 The audit will provide data to highlight gaps, identify inequalities and monitor improvement and impact on inequalities, as well as enabling and guiding opportunities for improvement.
 It will generate quarterly, anonymised data at national, regional, PCN and CCG practice level, across a broad range of metrics.
 Locally based QI audit tools based on the CVDPREVENT business rule set will enable practices and primary care networks to systematically identify individuals whose clinical risk factors are sub-optimally managed so that they can be offered treatment that will minimise their risk of life changing heart attack or stroke.

 When will CVDPREVENT be available?

-A first data extraction using NHS Digital’s GP Extraction Services (GPES) is planned for summer 2020 with initial analysis being undertaken in 2020/2021.
+A first data extraction using NHS Digital’s GP Extraction Services (GPES) is planned for the end of 2020 with the anticipated production of reports intended for summer 2021.